woycieszko/Open-Transactions/src/othint/README.txt

 that provides tools for it:
 * part otcli - is new Command Line Interface for easy access to advanced modern OT functions
 * part othint - is a nice wrapper providing console line and bash autocomplete for otcli commands

+This is an addon/wrapper for Open-Transactions (OT), it needs OT sources/builded for headers/libs, and it usually needs runnint OT server process to connect to (normally it would be running on same computer/user with data in ~/.ot/ later full networking with external server will work)
 ------------------------------------------------------------------------
 * do "make" or possibly first "cmake ." or see BUILDING
 * do "make run" or ./othint will run program - or see USING
 ========================================================================

+Relation with Open-Transactions (in run-time)

+(current computer):
+~/.ot/otcli/ <--- private store for otcli/othint own config/cache/data
+~/.ot/client_data/ <--- here otcli will save not-yet-pushed OT data (possibly on external computer - but easier on localhost same user):
+~/.ot/server_data/ <--- here some external server will operate to which we will talk using OT Once OT federation will work fully, external server will talk to yet another server and push our data to end users on any server.

 ========================================================================